Game of Thrones May Be the Last True Water-Cooler Show. Is That Such a Bad Thing?

 Again, this isn’t a bad thing in isolation.
 Water-cooler TV of generations past was grounded in the particulars of contemporary American life; even Seinfeld sparked debate over social norms.
 But authors from Edgar Allan Poe to Octavia Butler have long since proven the myopia of genre snobbery and demonstrated that genre fiction can speak just as eloquently to the human experience as realism.

 What’s frustrating is how narrow the brand of entertainment populism that elevated Game of Thrones to such an exalted plane of cultural significance, and kept it there even as the quality of its storytelling slipped, tends to be.
 As in the movies, it seldom seems to benefit genres or audiences that aren’t predominantly white and male.
 There are exceptions: Black Panther.
 Gone Girl.
-The Good Wife.
+The Handmaid’s Tale.
 But most of the time, even the best genre releases that center underserved demographics rarely get the funding or a priori respect they deserve.
 Despite constant calls to diversify Hollywood, the assumption that everyone wants to watch white guys and white guys only want to watch themselves is far from dead.

 Consider Get Out, which overcame a February release and a budget less than a third the size of one Game of Thrones season 8 episode on its way to becoming a classic “social thriller.”
 One of HBO’s biggest hits in recent years, the female-focused whodunit Big Little Lies, has the sizable budget that comes with A-list producer-stars like Reese Witherspoon and Nicole Kidman.
 (Would the adaptation of Liane Moriarty’s novel even have gotten made without them?)
 Yet plenty of critics initially dismissed it as a glossy soap, failing to see that it uses Lifetime clichés just as smartly and subversively as George R.R.
 Martin uses fantasy tropes.